patrick-sharp/waypoint.nvim/README.md

-when buffer updates, try to find the right location and move the extmark what to do if buffer update causes two extmarks to be on the same line? what to do if buffer updates and location can't be found?
+when buffer updates, try to find the right location and move the extmark what to do if buffer update causes two extmarks to be on the same line? what to do if buffer updates and location can't be found? what to do if file changes name or is deleted?

 waypoint order